ksoze84/useStateHandler/README.md

 ## instanceCreated() function

-Optional Callback function that may be implemented and is called only once when an instance is created.
+Optional handler method that is called only once when an instance is created.
 If exists in the instance, this method is called by the useStateHandler hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".

-This method has NOT the same behavior as mount callback a component in React.
-The only way this method is called again by the hook is destroying the instance first with destroyInstance().
+This method has NOT the same behavior as mount callback of a component in React.
+The only way this method is called again by the hook is by destroying the instance first with destroyInstance().